AdobeDocs/commerce-learn.en/help/merchant/introduction/3-7-import-export-products.md

 ---
-"title: [!DNL Commerce] for business users - Import and export products"
+title: "[!DNL Commerce] for business users - Import and export products"
 description: Learn how to import and export your catalog products.
 topic: Commerce
 kt: 5773